• Skip to primary navigation

 An overhead shot of a white platter topped with Paleo Chicken Chow Mein, a Whole30 recipe that uses spiralized sweet potatoes in place of wheat noodles.

-I know—some of you are probably looking at this picture and scratching your head because you’ve either never heard of chow mein, or you’re accustomed to chow mein looking like something else entirely.
-Well, for starters, chow mein is a stir-fried noodle dish and a staple of Chinese-American cuisine—but its ingredients and preparation can vary widely.
 On the West Coast, chow mein noodles are typically soft and cooked together with the accompanying meat and veggies, while on the East Coast, the noodles are fried super-crispy (a.k.a.
 Hong Kong style) and served beneath a pile of cooked ingredients (and/or a thick brown gravy).
 On the East Coast, stir-fried soft noodles are usually called “lo mein.”
 Lo mein is rarely found on the menus of Chinese restaurants on the West Coast.

-My grain-free hybrid version of Chow Mein!
+My grain-free hybrid version of chow mein!

 My Paleo-friendly version is kind of a mish-mash of both styles, combining the softer noodles (or in this case, sweet potato noodles) of the West Coast with some crispy bits more reminiscent of East Coast chow mein.
 This is the way I like my chow mein ’cause it reminds me of the way my mom and dad used to tag-team this recipe every weekend: My dad would patiently pan-fry the noodles while my mom made the gravy topping with veggies and meat.
 Right before serving, my parents would combine their finished components, Voltron-style.
 I think this may be one of the only dishes my mom ever allowed my dad to help with in the kitchen in all their years together.